Proshooter27/obsidianGit/Projects/Mechanical Keyboard Kanban.md

 ## To-Do

-- [ ] Cut off part of the Main board to expose the testing pads on the pico
-- [ ] Soldering all the sockets
-- [ ] Testing the PCB
 - [ ] Add screw socket for usb C breakout board in the case
-- [ ] Testing the firmware
-- [ ] Add VIA support for firm
 - [ ] Solve why VIA doesnt work on linux